What is Indian status?

 There is no federal register within INAC for Inuit or Métis.
 If you self-identify as Métis, you may register as a member of your local Métis organization.
 If you are Inuit, you may already be a member of a land claim agreement.

 To be included on the Indian Register, you must have successfully applied for Indian status and be eligible under the provisions of the Indian Act, as determined by the Indian Registrar.

 Who is the Indian Registrar?

 The Indian Registrar is the only authority under the Indian Act who can determine a person’s eligibility for Indian status.
 The Indian Registrar is an INAC employee in charge of the Indian Register and the band lists that are maintained at INAC.

 The Indian Registrar makes the following decisions for the Register and band lists that are maintained at INAC:

 - to add a person's name

 - to omit (not add) a person's name

-INAC maintains band lists under section 11 of the Indian Act.
+INAC maintains certain band lists under section 11 of the Indian Act.
 Bands also have the option of determining their own membership or leaving the decision to INAC.
-Find out more by consulting How does a band assume control of its own membership from Indigenous and Northern Affairs Canada.
+Find out more by visiting How does a band assume control of its own membership.

 What are the key changes to the Indian Act relating to registration?